Rider Broncs play in MAAC Tournament against the Saint Peter’s Peacocks - WTOP News

 Atlantic City, New Jersey; Thursday, 9 p.m.
 EDT

-The Broncs have gone 12-8 against MAAC opponents, with a 3-8 record in non-conference play.
-Rider ranks ninth in the MAAC in team defense, allowing 72.8 points while holding opponents to 42.7% shooting.
+The Broncs’ record in MAAC play is 12-8, and their record is 3-8 in non-conference games.
+Rider leads the MAAC in rebounding, averaging 37.6 boards.
+Tariq Ingraham leads the Broncs with 6.5 rebounds.

-The Peacocks are 12-8 against MAAC opponents.
-Saint Peter’s has a 2-2 record in games decided by less than 4 points.
+The Peacocks are 12-8 against MAAC teams.
+Saint Peter’s scores 65.9 points and has outscored opponents by 1.8 points per game.

-Rider’s average of 5.8 made 3-pointers per game this season is only 0.1 fewer made shots on average than the 5.9 per game Saint Peter’s allows.
-Saint Peter’s averages 5.9 made 3-pointers per game this season, 1.9 fewer made shots on average than the 7.8 per game Rider gives up.
+Rider’s average of 5.8 made 3-pointers per game this season is just 0.1 fewer made shots on average than the 5.9 per game Saint Peter’s gives up.
+Saint Peter’s averages 5.9 made 3-pointers per game this season, 1.9 fewer made shots on average than the 7.8 per game Rider allows.

-TOP PERFORMERS: Tariq Ingraham is averaging 9.2 points and 6.5 rebounds for the Broncs.
+TOP PERFORMERS: Corey McKeithan is averaging 8.1 points and 3.3 assists for the Broncs.
 Mervin James is averaging 17.7 points over the last 10 games.

-Corey Washington is shooting 46.5% and averaging 16.8 points for the Peacocks.
+Corey Washington is averaging 16.8 points and 6.4 rebounds for the Peacocks.
 Marcus Randolph is averaging 2.4 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Broncs: 7-3, averaging 75.0 points, 34.6 rebounds, 15.7 assists, 5.6 steals and 4.1 blocks per game while shooting 49.0% from the field.
 Their opponents have averaged 70.5 points per game.